cujanovic/SSRF-Testing/README.md

 ***

-### custom-200 - Custom 200 response and Content-Location header with php
+### custom-200 - Custom 200 response and Content-Location header with PHP

 #### Live demo: